Minor girl 'sold' to be married to middle-aged man in Rajasthan's Dholpur | Law-Order

 Minor girl 'sold' to be married to middle-aged man in Rajasthan's Dholpur

-A seven-year-old girl was allegedly sold for Rs 4.50 lakh to be married off to a middle-aged man in Rajasthans Dholpur district, police said.The family of Bhupal Singh, 38, had purchased the girl from her father after paying Rs 4.50 lakh.
+A seven-year-old girl was allegedly sold for Rs 4.50 lakh to be married off to a middle-aged man in Rajasthans Dholpur district, police said on Tuesday.The family of Bhupal Singh 38 had purchased the girl from her father after paying Rs 4.50 lakh.

 - Country: